A DIGITAL MARKETING AGENCY FOR DESIGN & CONSTRUCTION

 3. Identify Your Target Customer

-Your target customer could be …
+In construction, your target customers could be …

 Once you identify who you need to target to reach marketing goals, the next step is to profile them.
 Research them, talk to them, look for patterns and document your findings.
 The better you know your ideal customer, the easier it will be for you to market to them and for them to find you.